chen42/presentations/cho_ag.md

 Note: NA; noradrenaline, Ach, Wash, drug addiction and cummulative concentration with flow. direct effect of Ach on vascular smoothe muscle is contraction

+the endothelium contains the enzymes necessary to synthesize, store and breakdown ACh.  flow‐mediated endothelial calcium responses arise from the autocrine action of non‐neuronal ACh released by the endothelium. [link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5157078/)

 ---